The Worst of Bad LovecraftTumblr Account's Content Is Generated

 The basic setup practice was very similar to that described for the Irish Lit AutoTweets project, and this page primarily documents differences from that project.
 You might want to take a look at the earlier project for some background information.

-All of this happens under Linux Lite, or whatever Linux distro I'm currently using.
-I tend to use the Openbox window manager and Tilda terminal emulator, though that's not really germane.
-Really, with some minimal modification, this should work on more or less any POSIX-compliant operating system.
+All of this happens under Crunchbang++, or whatever Linux distro I'm currently using.
+With some minimal adaptation, though, this should work on more or less any POSIX-compliant operating system.

-I took the collection of Lovecraft stories and converted it to plain text, then parsed it with the Python-based Markov text generator, which I've developed in tandem with another automatic text blog.
-I've done practically no pre-processing, unlike with the Irish Lit AutoTweets account, mostly because (a) the amount of text is huge, and (b) the corpus didn't contain any information that I would consider to be private, such as student names, grades, etc. A long-term goal is to massage this corpus in various ways, though this process has been going very slowly (I tend to pre-process one story immediately before switching to using it as the basis for new stories, and often the necessity to do this is a strong motivator for me to let the current setup run longer than I had intended).
+I took the collection of Lovecraft stories and converted it to plain text, then parsed it with my Python-based Markov text generator, which I've developed in tandem with another of my automatic text blogs.
+I initially performed practically no pre-processing to the text, unlike with the Irish Lit AutoTweets account, mostly because (a) the amount of text is huge, and (b) the corpus didn't contain any information that I would consider to be private, such as student names, grades, etc. (As the blog continues to produce content, though, the corpus is getting gradually edited; you can see the source texts for the blog on GitHub, if you'd like.)

 I moved the corpus (which I renamed